 Customer Experience Management (CEM or CXM) is an integral part of your customer’s brand experience.
 However, it isn’t just about communicating the right brand messages across advertising, sales and service channels.

-While the efficient and effective management of service quality and technical support channels like hotlines and service counters are vital, CEM extends beyond reducing customer complaints and increasing compliments.
+While the efficient and effective management of service quality and technical support channels like hotlines and service counters are vital, CXM extends beyond reducing customer complaints and increasing compliments.

 So what do we truly mean by the term Customer Experience Management?

-Well, CEM is about engaging customers in the right way based on what he or she wants or needs at every stage of the customer journey.
-Effective CEM can be visualised as a positive and infinite loop (which extends as long as the customer’s lifetime) as shown below:
+Well, CXM is about engaging customers in the right way based on what he or she wants or needs at every stage of the customer journey.
+Effective CXM can be visualised as a positive and infinite loop (which extends as long as the customer’s lifetime) as shown below: